Q&A With Mark Johnson

 At major airlines, most dispatchers have generous time off.
 At the regional/small airline level, most dispatchers work a minimum of 40 hours per week.

-Multi-tasking is extremely important for a dispatch career.
-In addition, you have to be able to prioritize important items.
-A dispatcher spends a lot of time analyzing weather trends, reading METARS/TAFS, and juggling aircraft issues.
+Multitasking is extremely important for a dispatch career.
+Dispatchers have to be able to prioritize important items.
+They spend a lot of time analyzing weather trends, reading METARS/TAFS and juggling aircraft issues.
 A dispatcher is also responsible to help manage costs for their flights.
 For example, if fuel is cheaper in one city, they may plan to carry more of the cheap fuel from that city so as to buy less in the more expensive city.
 However, safety is always the number one priority.
 Costs are always secondary to safety.
 If a flight needs extra fuel because of bad weather, the dispatcher is expected to plan the flight with the proper amount of fuel to safely avoid the weather.

 It is important to note that the job is very computer intensive.
 Dispatch departments are gaining access to many new technology tools and are expecting those tools to increase safety and cost savings for the airlines.

 A dispatcher is constantly learning.
 There are scheduled classroom events, computer-based training, new airplane training, new airline systems training and regulation changes.
 I've been in the business for 20 years and continue to learn every day.